 Please note: there’s a lot of cross over here with affiliate marketing, assuming you’re using SEO as your main traffic source.

 What if you could make a sale through your online store without actually owning any inventory?
-It looks like a typical ecommerce store, but outside of a website, the business has no physical presence.
+It looks like a typical ecommerce store, but outside of a website, the business has no physical presence and you don’t handle any physical products.
 This is dropshipping.

 After making a sale, you place an order with a supplier who then ships it to your customer, on your behalf.

 With dropshipping, many things can go right — and equally wrong.
 While it may seem like the easy route to making money, there’s a fair amount of effort involved in the entire process.

 If you’re selling high-value goods, this can scale up very quickly.
 As you don’t have to own any inventory, profit margins can be great.

 On the downside, however, dropshipping is a true exercise in learning about control.
 Even with automation in place, it’s rarely smooth sailing.